 2. Write your resume

 Now that you have your objective defined, your resume will be much easier to write.
-If you are looking for a top-notch (and free) format to use, check out our Quickstart Resume Templates, with resumes for more than 50 different majors from Accounting to Zoology.
+If you are looking for a top-notch (and free) format to use, check out our Quickstart Resume Generator and Templates, with resumes for more than 30 different majors from Accounting to Zoology.
 Simply drop in your objective, then drop in your content for education and experience.
 And it's not too late to gain more work experience during your final year to further enhance your resume or fill in any potential gaps.

 3. Get registered